 What if you really could change your whole life, home, and mindset in only 30 days by minimizing?
 Would you do it?
 Of course you would…and now you can.

-This is Part 3 in our minimalism series and this decluttering challenge gives you 30 easy projects to do in January (with one free day for the time you just can’t squeeze a project in).
+This is Part 3 in our minimalism series and this decluttering challenge gives you 30 easy projects to do.
 Each day will get you closer to your new, more organized and focused life.

 There is one extra rule though, everything that is kept throughout this process must have a specific place or spot in your home, where it goes.
 If you can’t find it a home, then it can’t stay.
 This is the only way to keep your home organized and maintained after this process.